kevinsogo/compgen/docs/preparation.md

 Please update them with the correct values.
 If your problem doesn't have subtasks, simply remove `valid_subtasks` (or turn it into the empty list).

 The `checker` field may be omitted.
 It defaults to a simple diff check.
-There are also a couple of builtin checks: just enter `!diff.exact`, `!diff.tokens`, or `!diff.real_abs_rel_1e_6` as the `checker`. (more to come soon...)
+There are also a couple of builtin checks: enter `!diff.exact`, `!diff.tokens`, `!diff.real_abs_rel_1e_6`, etc., as the `checker`. (more to come soon...)

 Note that the file endings will tell KompGen what language your program is.
 There will be a predetermined compile and run command for each recognized language.
-You can also choose to use a three-argument version to specify a file: `[filename, compile, run]`.
+You can also use a three-argument version to specify a file: `[filename, compile, run]`.
 (The two-argument version is `[filename, run]`) For example, if your validator is written in Haskell, then you could write:

 ```js
     "validator": ["validator.hs", "ghc validator.hs", "./validator"],